hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 Before building a Modular Flight Framework mod, you can open its .lua file to configure every aspect of flight in No Man's Sky individually.
 Specifics regarding the file's data & sections are included below.
 After making your desired changes, simply build the mod as explained above and enjoy the results in-game.

+### Ensuring Compatibility

+To ensure maximum compatibility with other mods, mod authors should be careful to verify that only those features used by their mod are enabled within the script's contents.
+By doing so, any created mods will affect only necessary files, leaving changes added by other mods intact.

 ### <p align="center">Framework Script Contents</p>

 To simplify the process of editing the script's data, it has been separated into three different sections: <ins>general settings & multipliers, base numbers, and code.</ins>